Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Results

 In Fig.~\ref{fig:energy_dep_rashba}(a), the energy dependence of the normalized LDOS is shown for $(\lambda/t,h/t)=(0.4,0.5)$, where the normalized LDOS is larger than unity at zero energy.
-We can see that there is a zero energy peak and corresponding to this zero energy state, the spin-triplet component of the anomalous Green function is largely enhanced toward zero frequency [Fig.~\ref{fig:energy_dep_rashba}(b)].
-The absolute value of the spin-singlet component of the anomalous Green function also increases for small frequency but it approaches a finite value[Fig.~\ref{fig:energy_dep_rashba}(c)].
-We also calculate the normalized LDOS and the anomalous Green function at $(\lambda/t,h/t)=(0.8,0.5)$ where we observe a gap-like structure in the normalized LDOS (Appendix~\ref{sec:App_LDOS}).
+We can see that there is a zero energy peak and corresponding to this zero energy state, the spin-triplet component of the anomalous Green's function is largely enhanced toward zero frequency [Fig.~\ref{fig:energy_dep_rashba}(b)].
+The absolute value of the spin-singlet component of the anomalous Green's function also increases for low frequency, but it approaches a finite value [Fig.~\ref{fig:energy_dep_rashba}(c)].
+We also calculate the normalized LDOS and the anomalous Green's function at $(\lambda/t,h/t)=(0.8,0.5)$, where we observe a gap like structure in the normalized LDOS (see Appendix~\ref{sec:App_LDOS}).